What Are Primary Colors? Definition and Meaning

 A Quick History of Color Theory

-Color theory — the study of how colors interact, combine, and influence perception — has developed over centuries through philosophy, science, and art.
-In ancient times, Aristotle believed that all colors were born from a mixture of light and darkness, a notion that influenced Renaissance thought where colors were still seen as combinations of black and white.
+Color theory.
+The study of how colors interact, combine, and influence perception.
+It developed over centuries through philosophy, science, and art.
+In ancient times, Aristotle believed all colors were born from a mixture of light and darkness.
+That notion influenced Renaissance thought.
+Colors were still seen as combinations of black and white.

-The 17th century marked a turning point when Sir Isaac Newton conducted experiments with prisms.
-In his 1704 book Opticks, he proved that white light could be split into a rainbow spectrum, later arranged into the now-familiar sequence of ROYGBIV (red, orange, yellow, green, blue, indigo, violet).
+The 17th century marked a turning point.
+Sir Isaac Newton conducted experiments with prisms.
+In his 1704 book Opticks, he proved white light could be split into a rainbow spectrum.
+He later arranged it into the now-familiar sequence of ROYGBIV (red, orange, yellow, green, blue, indigo, violet).
 Newton’s circular arrangement of colors laid the foundation for the modern color wheel.

 Not everyone agreed.
-In 1810, Johann Wolfgang von Goethe published Theory of Colours, emphasizing the subjective and emotional nature of color.
-Although his claim that color was a form of darkness was scientifically disproven, his psychological perspective and color wheel helped reinforce red, yellow, and blue as artistic primaries.
-Around the same period, French chemist Michel Eugène Chevreul advanced the field by identifying the principles of color harmony and contrast, concepts that deeply influenced artists and designers.
+In 1810, Johann Wolfgang von Goethe published Theory of Colours.
+He emphasized the subjective and emotional nature of color.
+His claim that color was a form of darkness was scientifically disproven.
+His psychological perspective and color wheel helped reinforce red, yellow, and blue as artistic primaries.
+Around the same period, French chemist Michel Eugène Chevreul advanced the field.
+He identified principles of color harmony and contrast.
+These concepts deeply influenced artists and designers.

-By the early 20th century, Albert H. Munsell brought precision to color classification with his Munsell Color System.
-Defining colors along three measurable dimensions — hue, value, and chroma — his system offered a standardized framework that continues to underpin modern design, printing, and digital displays.
+By the early 20th century, Albert H. Munsell brought precision to color classification.
+He created the Munsell Color System.
+He defined colors along three measurable dimensions.
+Hue, value, and chroma.
+His system offered a standardized framework.
+It continues to underpin modern design, printing, and digital displays.

-Today, color theory combines scientific analysis with artistic practice, guiding industries as diverse as painting, branding, psychology, interior design, and digital media.
-What began as philosophical speculation has matured into a structured discipline that explains not only how colors mix but also how they shape human emotion, decision-making, and cultural meaning in Dubai and UAE.
+Today, color theory combines scientific analysis with artistic practice.
+It guides industries as diverse as painting, branding, psychology, interior design, and digital media.
+What began as philosophical speculation has matured into a structured discipline.
+It explains how colors mix.
+It also explains how they shape human emotion, decision-making, and cultural meaning in Dubai and UAE.

 How the Human Eye Sees Colors